Duan-JM/awesome-papers-fewshot/image_classification/README.md

     * SSL settings
     * 63% 1-shot 82% 5shot

+- [ICLR 2021] ([paper](https://arxiv.org/pdf/2007.10417.pdf)) BAYESIAN FEW-SHOT CLASSIFICATION WITH ONE-VS-EACH PO ́ LYA-GAMMA AUGMENTED GAUSSIAN PROCESSES
+    * They propose a Gaussian process classifier based on a novel combination of Po ́lya-Gamma augmentation and the one-vs-each softmax approximation (Titsias, 2016) that allows us to efficiently marginalize over functions rather than model parameters.

+- [ICLR 2021] ([paper](https://arxiv.org/pdf/2008.08882.pdf)) BOIL: TOWARDS REPRESENTATION CHANGE FOR FEW-SHOT LEARNING
+    * They investigate the necessity of representation change for the ultimate goal of few-shot learning, which is solving domain-agnostic tasks.
+    * Only update body of extractor in the inner loop, to enhance MAML
+    * TL;DR: The results imply that representation change in gradient-based meta-learning approaches is a critical component.

 ### Generative Based Few-shot Learning
 ** Descriptions 01**: To extend small datasets to larger one, they generate fake samples.